 - 1. The decision to request an independent study course must be a joint one between the student and the teacher with whom the student wishes to study, in consultation with her advisor.
 The student and her independent study teacher must prepare a comprehensive written study plan and submit it to the department head involved, to the Head of the Upper School and to the Dean of Academic Development for approval during the yearly course selection process. - 2.
-The Head of the Upper School and the Dean of Academic Development will evaluate the study plan and determine whether to allow the independent study course for the student. - 3.
-In addition to regular tutorials, readings and reading notes, the student shall undertake a major project or research paper in her area of concentration, which will be presented to a committee who will evaluate the project, determine the grade and decide whether to award credit to the student. - 4.
+The Head of the Upper School and the Dean of Academic Development will evaluate the study plan and determine whether to allow the independent study course for the student. - In addition to regular tutorials, readings and reading notes, the student shall undertake a major project or research paper in her area of concentration, which will be presented to a chosen audience. - 4.
 The standard add/drop requirements apply to the independent study course.